This post may contain affiliate links. We may receive a small commission, at no cost to you, if you make a purchase. Read Disclosure.

 China is a massive country, and with only two weeks, it can be hard to know where to start when planning your China itinerary.

-Many visitors stop by the main cities: Beijing, Shanghai, and maybe Xi’an.
-But what if you really want to explore the country and get off the beaten path?
+Many visitors stop by the main cities: Beijing, Shanghai, and maybe Xi’an, with a few opportunities to get off the beaten path and to experience the beautiful nature of China.

-After five years of living in China, and plenty of experience planning itineraries and showing my friends and family around, I’ve come up with the perfect two week itinerary for China.
+After five years of living in China, I’ve had plenty of experience planning itineraries and showing my friends and family around.
+Today I’m going to share with you the perfect two week itinerary for China.

-This route will give you a great sample of things to do in China and help you explore the major sights while also spending some time on the Tibetan Plateau.
+The 2 week China itinerary I’ve put together will show you some of the best things to do in mainland China and help you explore the major sights, while also spending some time on the Tibetan Plateau.

 2 Week China Itinerary

-Below is the Ultimate Two-Week Itinerary for those who want to get off the beaten path and see some of the best places to visit in China.
+Below is the ultimate 14 day China itinerary for those who want to get off the beaten path and see some of the best places to visit in China.

 Days 1-3: Beijing